hallmark/backbone-fundamentals/index.md

 ### Marionette And Flexibility

 Marionette is a flexible framework, much like Backbone itself.
-It offers a wide variety of tools to help create and organize an application architecture on top of Backbone, but like Backbone itself, it doesn't dictate that you have to use all of it's pieces in order to use any of them.
+It offers a wide variety of tools to help create and organize an application architecture on top of Backbone, but like Backbone itself, it doesn't dictate that you have to use all of its pieces in order to use any of them.

 The flexibility and versatility in Marionette is easiest to understand by examining three variations of TodoMVC that have been created for comparison purposes: